swisscom/open-service-broker/README.md

       displayName: 'Small'
 ```

 Updating/Creating Service Definitions over the service-definition API (defined below) requires the JSON format like following example.

+> **DEPRECATED**: The service-definition API is deprecated and will be removed in future releases

 ```json
 {
     "guid": "udn9276f-hod4-5432-vw34-6c33d7359c12",